Qarik-Group/runbooks/genesis.md

 ## Change Where Genesis Stores Secrets

+If you would like to check or set the secets provider, you can run `genesis secrets-provider`/`genesis secrets-provider name`.

-All Genesis environments store their secrets under a predictable path.
+In the secret provider Vault, all Genesis environments store their secrets under a predictable path.
 Under the base `secret/` , the environment is split on dashes (`-`) and joined by slashes (`/`), then the deployment type is added to the end.
 For example, for a environment named `myorg-site-prod.yml` deployment using the `cf-rabbitmq-genesis-kit`, the path would be `secret/myorg/site/prod/cf-rabbitmq`.
 Notice that any dashes in the deployment type are **not** converted to slashes.